 Numerous books and articles have been published about the crucifixion.
-Western studies have focused on the Christian narratives and historical sources, but most of them have completely ignored the Qur’an, which denies that Jesus was crucified.
-Muslim scholars have also studied the Qur’an’s account but mostly in exegetical works that focused on the Qur’an’s version of the story, with some comparative references to the Gospel narratives but almost no consideration of historical sources.
+Western studies have focused on the Christian narratives and historical sources but almost all have completely ignored the Qur’an, which denies that Jesus was crucified.
+Muslim scholars have also studied the Qur’an’s account but mostly in exegetical works that focused on the Qur’an’s version of the story, with some comparative references to the Gospel narratives but with almost no consideration of historical sources.

 The theology of the cross that Paul developed is also examined.
 The book shows that the doctrine of the atonement conflicts with the Gospel teachings and is refuted in the Qur’an.

-Detailed, yet easy-to-read and highly enjoyable, this book is intended for both the general reader and the expert.
-This thought-provoking study is for anyone interested in the crucifixion in the Qur’an, New Testament, and historical sources.
+Detailed, yet easy to read and enjoyable, this thought-provoking study is for anyone interested in the crucifixion in the Qur’an, the New Testament, and historical sources.
 Those interested in comparative studies of the Qur’an and the Bible will find this book highly informative.
-No specialist knowledge is required for reading the book.

 Table of Contents

 Part I: The Crucifixion in the New Testament

 1 Inconsistencies in the Gospel Accounts of the Crucifixion

 2 Historical Problems in the Gospel Accounts of the Crucifixion